collective/collective.transmute/docs/docs/how-to-guides/usage.md

 ## Configuring your migration: The {file}`transmute.toml` file

 The {file}`transmute.toml` file is a configuration file written in [TOML](https://toml.io/en/) format.
 It organizes all the settings needed to control how the migration pipeline runs.
-Each section is marked by a header in square brackets (e.g., `[pipeline]`, `[types]`), and settings are grouped by their purpose—such as pipeline steps, type mappings, review state filters, and more.
+Each section is marked by a header in square brackets (for example, `[pipeline]`, `[types]`), and settings are grouped by their purpose—such as pipeline steps, type mappings, review state filters, and more.

 - **Sections**: Each section defines a logical part of the migration process, like pipeline steps, principals, default pages, review state, paths, images, sanitization, and type conversions.
 - **Arrays and Tables**: Lists of values (arrays) are written in square brackets, while more complex mappings (tables) use nested headers or double brackets for repeated entries.